HardNet: Hard-Constrained Neural Networks with Universal Approximation Guarantees: Related Work

-Recent work has focused on developing new architectures to impose various hard constraints as described in Table~\ref{tab:comp}. \citet{frerix2020homogeneous} considered homogeneous linear inequality constraints by embedding a parameterization of the feasible set in a neural network layer.
-LinSATNet~\citep{wang2023linsatnet} enforces positive linear constraints by extending the Sinkhorn algorithm that iteratively finds feasible solutions.
-Beyond the affine constraints, RAYEN \citep{tordesillas2023rayen} imposes a set of convex constraints by parameterizing the feasible set with the neural network output representing a translation from an interior point of the convex feasible set.
-However, these methods are limited to constraints that depend only on the output (and not the input).
+Beyond affine constraints, RAYEN \citep{tordesillas2023rayen} and \citet{konstantinov2023new} enforce certain convex constraints by parameterizing the feasible set such that the neural network output represents a translation from an interior point of the convex feasible region.
+However, these methods are limited to constraints dependent only on the output, and not the input.
+Extending these methods to input-dependent constraints is challenging because it requires finding different parameterizations for each input, such as determining a new interior point for every feasible set.

-Another line of work considers hard constraints that depend on both input and output. \citet{balestriero2023police} proposed the POLICE framework for enforcing the output to be an affine function of the input in certain regions of the input space by reformulating the neural networks as continuous piecewise affine mappings.
-KKT-hPINN~\citep{chen2024physics} enforces more general affine equality constraints by projecting the output to the feasible set where the projection is computed using the KKT conditions of the constraints.
-However, these affine equality constraints are too restrictive.
-DC3~\citep{donti2021dc3} is a framework for more general nonlinear constraints which reduces the violations of inequality constraints through gradient-based methods over the manifold where equality constraints are satisfied.
-However, its constraint satisfaction is not guaranteed in general and is largely affected by the number of gradient steps and the step size, which require fine-tunning.
+Another line of work considers hard constraints that depend on both input and output.
+POLICE~\citep{balestriero2023police} enforces the output to be an affine function of the input in specific regions by reformulating the neural networks as continuous piecewise affine mappings.
+KKT-hPINN~\citep{chen2024physics} handles more general affine equality constraints by projecting the output to the feasible set where the projection is computed using KKT conditions.
+ACnet~\citep{beucler2021enforcing} enforces nonlinear equality constraints by transforming them into affine constraints for redefined inputs and outputs.
+However, these methods are restricted to equality constraints.
+DC3~\citep{donti2021dc3} tackles more general nonlinear constraints by reducing inequality constraints violations via gradient-based methods over the manifold where equality constraints are satisfied.
+However, it does not guarantee constraint satisfaction in general and is sensitive to the number of gradient steps and the step size, which require fine-tuning.